nathanallen/nathanallen.github.io/source/_posts/2013-11-02-the-blinking-cursor-effect.markdown

 }
 ```

-This was a total failure.
-Javascript is an asynchronous langauge, so both the hide, reveal, and the recursive call were effetively all happening at once.
-Never mind that I tacked on '.delay()', it wasn't going to change the sequence at runtime.
-I also got this lovely stack overflow message:
+This led to a lovely stack overflow message:

 ``` plain
 RangeError: Maximum call stack size exceeded